clivewalkden/hibpv2/README.md

 # haveibeenpwned
-Python script to verify multiple email addresses for pwnage.
+This is a python script to verify multiple email addresses for pwnage.
 My version actually works, the original had a syntax error that wouldn't allow it to run.

 Usage:
   -h, --help   show this help message and exit